 Other key issues concerning research and management of introduction pathways, namely pathway classification, application of pathway information, management response, and management impact, have been recently discussed by Essl et al. (2015).
-The importance of pathways over space and time may vary because of complex interactions between the environment and socio-economic factors, e.g. depending on the functional traits of the species interested, trade routes, and other factors, which might have major implications in terms of management, and effectively prevent future invasions (Essl et al. 2015, Saul et al. submitted).
+The importance of IAS introduction pathways over space and time may vary because of complex interactions between the environment and socio-economic factors, e.g. depending on the functional traits of the species interested, trade routes, and other factors, which might have major implications in terms of management and effective prevention of future invasions (Essl et al. 2015, Saul et al. in prep.).